ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 undocumented, and examination of the test suite left many questions unanswered.
 We found it easier to access the Docker REST API directly, which is fully documented [here](https://docs.docker.com/engine/api/v1.27/).
-Hopefully future versions of the API will not break our interface - Docker is not known for maintaining backward compatibility.
+Hopefully future versions of the Docker REST API will not break our interface - Docker is not known for maintaining backward compatibility.

 The result is a package `scaledmarkets.dabl.docker` which does exactly what we